 - Chocolate topping (or some other topping)

 - Grease your brownie pan with regular butter.
-We suggest you use a stainless steel pan since they will prevent your brownies from sticking.
+I suggest you use a stainless steel pan since it will prevent your brownies from sticking.

 - Add sugar, cocoa, vanilla, salt, water and cannabis butter to the mixing bowl.
 Whisk to blend all the ingredients together.

 - Add eggs, one at a time, beating them as hard as you can with a whisk until the mixture is glossy.

 - Add flour to the bowl and whisk the entire mixture for about 3 minutes.